 After it, you discover the most precious thing in life – the joy of being completely free.
 You recall what it’s like to fly, to hover over the clouds, and to see everything from above.

-The common misconception that rakia production began no earlier than the 16th century was recently addressed by Bulgarian archaeologists who discovered a fragment of a distillation vessel, dating back to the 11th century.
-It most certainly helped for producing rakia and it might also serve as a proof that the said spirit originated from Bulgaria.
+The common misconception that rakia production began no earlier than the 16th century was recently addressed by Bulgarian archaeologists.
+They discovered a fragment of a distillation vessel, dating back to the 11th century.
+It most certainly helped for producing rakia.
+And it might also serve as proof that the said spirit originated from Bulgaria.

 Another artefact – a piece of pottery from the 14th century – proves the Bulgarian origin of the drink with an inscription of the word rakinja on it.

 In Bulgaria, there are multitudes of varieties, with the grape and plum rakia being the most popular.

 The most popular alcoholic drink in Croatia is, in fact, rakija.

 The so-called travarica – a kind of herbal rakija, is often served with smokvenjak – a type of cake, made with dried figs, chopped nuts, and aromatic herbs.

 Other kinds of herbal rakija include mrtina – a bitter and dark brown, infused with myrtle; aniseta – epitomising anise; and orahovača, on the basis of walnuts.